appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ### Store

-This object contains the key-value pairs of the local storage of the application.
+This object contains the key-value pairs of the local storage of the app.
 Values to the store can be updated using the [storeValue function](widget-actions/store-value.md).
 Values from the store can be accessed using their key.

 ```javascript
 {{ appsmith.store.key }}